 The Great Sixteen – 1967 – 1983

-These years were good for Scotland not only as a national team, but also its domestic league.
+These years were good for Scotland not only as a national team but also its domestic league.
 It had fantastic players in its catalogue, including Kenny Dalglish, as well as top managers, including the legendary Sir Alex Ferguson.

 The Scottish National Team

-England were riding high from World Cup success and were the team to beat, not just in Europe, but in the world.
+England was riding high from World Cup success and was the team to beat, not just in Europe, but in the world.
 The first team that they faced on the return was Scotland – who despite having a fantastic team, were underdogs.
 However, despite the odds being against them they managed to beat the England team 3-2 at Wembley.
 That year, they also managed a 3-2 win over Wales.

-Looking at the 1969, they also managed some impressive World Cup qualification wins, including a fantastic 5-0 win over Cyprus, followed by an 8-0 victory over the same team.
+Looking at 1969, they also managed some impressive World Cup qualification wins, including a fantastic 5-0 win over Cyprus, followed by an 8-0 victory over the same team.
 They also managed a 1-1 draw with West Germany and a 2-1 win over Austria.

 World Cup Qualification

 Moving forward to 1971, they had some more very decent wins in the Euro 1972 qualifiers.
 The team managed a 2-1 over Portugal, as well as a 1-0 win over Belgium.
 It was in 1973 that their World Cup qualifiers saw them successfully making the tournament, a huge feat for the team.
-To do this, they swept aside such teams as Czechoslovakia and Denmark to make It to the group stages.
+To do this, they swept aside such teams as Czechoslovakia and Denmark to make it to the group stages.
 They got off to a stonking start in the tournament – beating Zaire 2-0, drawing 0-0 with Brazil and another draw with Yugoslavia 1-1.
 Hendry points out that despite not losing a game on the group stage, they failed to make it through to the knockout stages.

-Hendry recalls how the team managed qualification for the second successive time, and went to the tournament again in 1978.
+Hendry recalls how the team managed qualification for the second successive time and went to the tournament again in 1978.
 However, they never made it out of the group stages again, but this time they did suffer defeats – losing 3- 1 to Peru, but they managed a draw against Iran and managed to beat the Netherlands 3-2.